 - Which program pays first?

-Key Difference Between Medicaid and Medicare
+Learn the Key Differences Between Medicaid and Medicare

 Rising healthcare costs are impacting the middle class, with costs said to be rising faster than inflation.
 The difference between Medicaid and Medicare lies in the fundamentals of targeted audiences.

-- State vs. Federal –Perhaps the biggest difference between both programs is that Medicare is run by the federal government, whereas Medicaid is a joint federal and state program.
+- State vs. Federal – Perhaps the biggest difference between both programs is that Medicare is run by the federal government, whereas Medicaid is a joint federal and state program.

-- Services included –Should Medicare not cover something, chances are Medicaid will.
+- Services included – Should Medicare not cover something, chances are Medicaid will.
 Examples of services that set Medicaid vs. Medicare apart include prescription drugs and medications, hospital stays and doctor visits.

 Something else to keep in mind when analyzing the difference between Medicaid and Medicare is that Medicare is divided into four parts: